Legacy-Edition-Minigames/ToolBox/PUBLISH.md

 ## GitHub Structure Scheme
 LEB-ToolBox.py  -----  Required to fetch new versions

-*LEB-ToolBox.exe (MUST be version 1.3)  -----  Required for older Windows clients (1.2 and older)

-*LEB-ToolBox (MUST be version 1.3)  -----  Required for older Linux clients (1.2 and older)

 LEB-ToolBox-vA.B.exe  -----  Windows Builds

 LEB-ToolBox-vA.B  -----  Linux Builds

-*: not to be updated anymore, do not delete.
+LEB-ToolBox-vA.B-MacOS  -----  MacOS Builds

 ## Hypothetical Environment
-Current version: 1.2
-Target version: 1.3
+Current version: 1.2  ||  Target version: 1.3

 ## Step 1: Build your __new__ binaries
 To start, first you need to compile the binaries for your new version.